lyokha/nginx-healthcheck-plugin/README.md

 ```ShellSession
 $ ghc -Wall -O2 -dynamic -shared -fPIC -lHSrts_thr-ghc$(ghc --numeric-version) -L$NGX_MODULE_PATH -lngx_healthcheck_plugin custom.hs -o custom.so -fforce-recomp
 ```

+To correctly build *ngx_healthcheck.so* from *ngx_healthcheck.hs* shipped with this plugin in the root directory, option *-i* must be additionally specified.
+This makes *ghc* link against the library from module *NgxExport.Healthcheck* instead of building *NgxExport/Healthcheck.hs* once again.

 It's time to collect all dependent libraries, patch *custom.so*, and install
 everything: they are the same steps as when doing *make hslibs* and *make